-The practice had systems in place to seek and act upon feedback from patients using the service.
-The practice had a compliments book in the waiting area which had a number of very positive comments recorded.
+The practice had systems in place to seek and act upon feedback from patients using the service which fed into the provider's system of continuous feedback and monthly

-Patients were encouraged to complete the NHS Friends and Family Test.
+Patients were encouraged to complete the NHS Friends and Family Test but no data was available.
 This is a national programme to allow patients to provide feedback about the services provided.
-The practice planned to carry out an annual patient and staff survey to encourage feedback about the practice.